alimnaqvi/philosophers/README.md

 - The program assumes that all times (to die, eat, and sleep) are provided in milliseconds and are greater than or equal to 10ms.
 - Philosophers are numbered starting from 1.
 - If only one philosopher is present, they will starve since they cannot pick up two forks.

-This project was an excellent introduction to the complexities of concurrent programming and provided me a strong foundation for tackling more advanced multithreading challenges.